python/mypy/docs/source/python2.rst

 works for Python 3).

 The example below illustrates Python 2 function type annotation syntax.
-This is also valid in Python 3 mode:
+This syntax is also valid in Python 3 mode.

 .. code-block:: python